Import Clearance Services

 Import customs clearance is a necessary procedure before goods can be imported internationally.
 After customs clearance, goods are in free circulation and can be handled accordingly.

 So, why shouldn’t you DIY customs?
-Well, firstly, customs authorities within the EU, although united in trade agreements, still have different electronic platforms for creating and submitting import declarations.
-With a network of 1,500+ experts accross Europe here at Customs Support, we are well-versed within the reach of authorities and their unique requirements.
+Well, firstly, customs authorities within the EU although united in trade agreements, still have different electronic platforms for creating and submitting import declarations.
+With a network of 1700+ experts across Europe here at Customs Support, we are well-versed within the reach of authorities and their unique requirements.